Pdshende/Object_detection_using_Tensorflow_API/README.md

-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10
+# How To Train an Object Detection  Using TensorFlow (GPU) on Windows 10
 ## Brief Summary
 *Last updated: 7/31/2020 with tensorflow v1.
 1.15.0

-This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier for multiple objects on Windows 10, 8, or 7.
-(It will also work on Linux-based OSes with some minor changes.)
-It was originally written using TensorFlow version 1.5, but will also work for newer versions of TensorFlow.
+In this article, we will go over all the steps needed to create our object detector from gathering the data all the way to testing our newly created object detector.

 I also made a YouTube video that walks through this tutorial.
 Any discrepancies between the video and this written tutorial are due to updates required for using newer versions of TensorFlow.